List of The Expendables characters: Agent Max Drummer

-Mr. Church
+Agent Church

-Mr. Church, portrayed by Bruce Willis, is a CIA agent who hires the Expendables to take out General Garza in Vilena.
+Agent Church, portrayed by Bruce Willis, is a CIA agent who hires the Expendables to take out General Garza in Vilena.
 Barney deduces that Church has been turned down by all other mercenary groups, including Trench Mauser at their first meeting, which is why he demands $5 million, and that half of this be paid in advance.
 Though Barney and his crew complete Church's assignment, he holds a grudge over the death of James Munroe, a rogue agent and the true mastermind behind Garza's coup.
 As compensation, he demands Barney deliver a map of an Albanian plutonium dump to him.
 However, the Expendables deviate from the mission in order to avenge the death of Billy the Kid at Jean Vilain's hands; this leads to an intervention by Church and Trench, who comes along in order to repay a debt to Barney.
 Church is replaced by Agent Drummer as Barney's CIA liaison in the third film.

 Church's real name is unknown.
 His alias is in direct reference to the place where he and Barney first meet, but he continues to use the alias during his subsequent meetings with Barney.
 Though accused by Barney as being a man who lets others do his dirty work, he personally comes to the Expendables' aid at the end of the second film.
 Church is not seen in the third film, seemingly due to Barney's failure to kill Conrad Stonebanks.
 In truth, Willis did not appear due to disagreements with Stallone over his salary, which led to his role being retooled for the character of Drummer and the casting of Ford to replace him.

 Tool

 Tool, portrayed by Mickey Rourke, is a tattoo artist who also serves as a recruitment liaison for the Expendables, and his tattoo parlor doubles as the Expendables' headquarters, although Tool himself no longer gets involved in missions.
 He regularly participates in knife-throwing competitions with Lee Christmas.
-While his screen time in the film is limited, Tool plays a crucial role in the plot nonetheless; he confesses to Barney that he allowed a woman to commit suicide instead of saving her during a mission in Bosnia.
+Tool served in US Military alongside Barney.
+While his screen time in the film is limited, Tool plays a crucial role in the plot nonetheless; he confesses to Barney that he allowed a woman to commit suicide instead of saving her during his participation in Bosnian War.
 The conversation with Tool spurs Barney to return to Vilena to finish his mission and rescue Sandra.